d12frosted/elpa-mirror/gnu/jinx-readme.txt

   Jinx requires `libenchant'.
 Enchant library is a required dependency for Jinx to compile its module at install time.
 If `pkgconf' or `pkg-config' is available when installing Jinx, Jinx will use it to locate `libenchant'.
-Depending on your operating system and Linux distribution you have to install different packages:
+Depending on your BSD or Linux distribution you have to install different packages:

-  • Debian or Ubuntu: `libenchant-2-dev', `pkgconf'
+  • Debian, Ubuntu: `libenchant-2-dev', `pkgconf'
-  • Guix: `enchant', `pkgconf'
-  • Arch: `enchant', `pkgconf'
-  • Gentoo: `enchant', `pkgconf'
+  • Arch, Gentoo: `enchant', `pkgconf'
-  • Void: `enchant2-devel', `pkgconf'
+  • Guix: `emacs-jinx' or `enchant', `pkgconf'
+  • NixOS: `jinx' from `elpa-packages.nix'
-  • Fedora or RHEL: `enchant2-devel', `pkgconf'
+  • Void, Fedora: `enchant2-devel', `pkgconf'
   • FreeBSD, OpenBSD: `enchant2', `pkgconf'

-  • Mac: `enchant2', `pkgconf'
+  There have been reports of hangups when loading the native module on unofficial Emacs Mac ports.
+On Windows the installation of the native module may require manual intervention.

 2 Configuration